-Of all our filterless options, the Primula was the easiest to clean with the least amount of water.
+Of all our filterless options, the Primula is the easiest to clean with the least amount of water.
 Cleaning is as simple as flipping the mesh filter inside out and pouring a bit of water through.
 A mere 1/4 cup will get you 95% clean and ready to re-brew.
-The other filterless options in our review required much more water and manipulation to get clean.
+The other filterless options in our review require much more water and manipulation to get clean.

-Additionally, brewing with this filter required the least precision when pouring to achieve a good flavor.
+Additionally, brewing with this filter requires the least precision when pouring to achieve a good flavor.
 Options with filters like our Editors' Choice V60 are still a little easier to use, but not by much.
-Our one issue was that the edges of the Primula disk can get pretty hot, so you may need to use gloves or a potholder of some sort.
+Our one issue is that the edges of the Primula disk can get pretty hot, so you may need to use gloves or a potholder to remove it.

 The edges of the Primula disk can get quite hot, so be mindful when removing it from your cup.

-The Primula is not the best group option.
+The Primula is not an ideal group option.
 The mesh filter is small, and if you try to load it up to make more at once, you'll end up with multiple weak cups.